rishabkumar7/aws-qr-code/README.md

 ## Web App

 Front-end is built using NextJS.
-Nothing fancy,it's a single-page app that use the AWS Lambda Function to generate the QR Code for requested URL.
+Nothing fancy, it's a web app that uses the AWS Lambda Function to generate the QR Code for requested URL.

 ## API